ElhaiAgassi/OOP_Ex1/README.md

 - The method objectFootprint - shows all the references that the object contains the size of each reference (including overhead)

 - the method objectTotalSize - displays the total size of the object.
-This method is most relevant to us in this assignment.
+This method is the most relevant to us in this assignment.

 - The jvmInfo method – displays the process ID of the JVM and the total amount of memory for the benefit of the program.